Hisyeo/Hisyeo.github.io/docs/intro.md

 Some of these principles and the language features that you will learn may seem contrary to the traditions of IAL design but that is part of the point: too much effort within IAL development is spent on regularization and cherrypicking existing lexical and grammatical tactics of natural languages.
-Hisyëö bucks that trend and tries to go the *fun* route.
+Instead, Hisyëö pushes closer to a [loglang](https://loglangs.wiki/Portal) by focusing less on ease-of-learning and more on the principles above.

 ## Where did Hisyëö come from?

-Hisyëö was borne out of a desire from a member of the Kokanu community to grow that language into something that could truly be versatile enough to be used for translations of popular media, scientific papers and philosophical treateses.
+Hisyëö was borne out of a desire from a member of the Kokanu community to grow Kokanu into something that could truly be versatile enough to be used for translations of popular media, scientific papers and philosophical treateses.
-Kokanu is intended to be as minimalist as possible and so the density of information when translating is not a concern.
-Translation of media nor scientific communication are not goals of the language.
-I wanted to see how little I could add and still create a language that was good enough for these purposes.
+Unfortunately for me, the Kokanu community intends the language to be as minimalist as possible and so the density of information when translating is not a consideration.
+Neither translation of media nor scientific communication are goals of the language.
+Having spent considerable time becoming fluent in Kokanu, I wanted to use it as the core of my own language and enhance it with some of my own ideas.

-In my opinion, *radical linguistic simplicity* as a characteristic of a constructed auxiliary language is not possible without removing some of the conventional goals of an auxiliary language.
-With Hisyëö, I seek to bring Kokanu's core *ethos* back into the realm of the possible whilst also adding my own personal panache.

 ## The Basics

+Now that you understand why and where Hisyëö came from, let's learn enough to write a few basic sentences.

 ### Sounds